-Flag-transitive symmetric designs are widely studied.
-If $\lambda =1$, that is, $\mathcal{D}$ is a projective plane of order $n$, Kantor \cite{Ka87} proved that either $\mathcal{D}$ is Desarguesian and $PSL_{3}(n) \unlhd G$, or $G$ is a sharply flag-transitive Frobenius group of order $(n^{2} + n + 1)(n + 1)$, and $n^{2} + n + 1$ is a prime.
-In both cases the action of G is point-primitive.
-For $\lambda > 1$, flag-transitive, point-imprimitive symmetric designs do exist.
-In 1945 Hussain \cite{H} and, independently, in 1946 Nandi \cite{N} discovered that there are exactly three symmetric 2-(16, 6, 2)-designs.
-O’Reilly Regueiro \cite{ORR} showed that exactly two of these designs are flag-transitive and point-imprimitive.
-In 2007 Praeger \cite{P} showed that there is exaclty one flag-transitive, point-imprimitive symmetric $2$-$(45, 12, 3)$ design, and in 2009, Law, Praeger and Reichard \cite{LPR} proved that there are exactly four transitive, point-imprimitive symmetric $2$-$(96, 40, 4)$ designs.
-One of these $2$-$(96, 40, 4)$ designs is a special case of a beautiful, general construction of transitive, point-imprimitive symmetric $2$-designs due to Cameron and Praeger \cite{CP} based on a previous work of Sane \cite{S}.
-It is an open problem whether the remaining three arise or not from the Cameron-Praeger construction.\\ An upper bound on $k$, when $\mathcal{D}$ is flag-transitive and point-imprimitive, was given by O’Reilly Regueiro in \cite{ORR} and subsequently refined by Praeger and Zhou in \cite{PZ}.
+It is worth noting that one of the four $2$-$(96, 40, 4)$ designs is a special case of a beautiful, general construction of transitive, point-imprimitive symmetric $2$-designs due to Cameron and Praeger \cite{CP} based on a previous work of Sane \cite{S}.
+It is an open problem whether the remaining three $2$-designs arise or not from the Cameron-Praeger construction.\\ An upper bound on $k$, when $\mathcal{D}$ is flag-transitive and point-imprimitive, was given by O’Reilly Regueiro in \cite{ORR} and subsequently refined by Praeger and Zhou in \cite{PZ}.